 A review of 23 studies that involved 1,919 subjects suggested that probiotics may improve the symptoms of allergic rhinitis.
 In addition, the review indicated that probiotics may improve the quality of life for allergic rhinitis sufferers.

 But not all varieties of cheese are probiotics.
 It’s best to check the labels before picking your option.
-Yoghurt improves your blood pressure and bone health.
+Yogurt improves your blood pressure and bone health.
 Besides, it’s among the best probiotics on the planet.
 Kombucha may be an Asian tea, but there’s no reason you can’t try it.
 Kombucha is basically fermented black or green tea.

 Eating local unprocessed honey helps your allergies.
 How?
 Honey introduces small amounts of pollen that bees collect from nature.
 Bees gather pollen from flowers, grasses, weeds, and trees.
 Pollen is naturally allergenic, but only a small portion of the pollen bees bring is allergenic.
 According to the American College of Allergy, Asthma & Immunology, eating honey may desensitize a person who’s allergic to pollen.